sbabic/swupdate/_sources/handlers.txt

 --------

 It is quite difficult to foresee all possible installation cases.
-Instead of trying to find all use cases, swupdate let the developer free to add his own installer (that is, a new **handler**), that must be responsible to install an image of a certain type.
+Instead of trying to find all use cases, SWUpdate let the developer free to add his own installer (that is, a new **handler**), that must be responsible to install an image of a certain type.
 An image is marked to be of a defined type to be installed with